vladdoster/hubspot_oauth2_with_flask/README.md

 ### OAuth 2.0 allows a user to authorize your app to work with specific tools in their HubSpot account, designated by the authorization scopes you set.

+#### Note: if you want a Django version, I have contributed a hubspot integration for [django-allauth](https://github.com/pennersr/django-allauth)

 </div>

 <p align="center">